 Scaffolding ‘psychosis’: holding it lightly with culture and compassion

 Dr. Ingo Lambrecht is a consultant clinical psychologist at Manawanui, Māori Mental Health Service in Auckland, New Zealand.
 His special interests include children and adolescents, psychosis and personality issues, as well as trauma, mindfulness, and compassion.
 He has also written on the cultural-clinical interface through his clinical work in different cultural settings, and was privileged to undergo an intense shamanic training as a sangoma, a South African traditional healer.
 In addition to his book, Sangoma Trance States (2014), based on his PhD research, he has contributed articles and chapters on the relationships between culture, psychosis, and spirituality, presenting at national and international conferences on these themes.

 Wouter Kusters (PhD) is a philosopher, linguist and writer.
-He wrote two books about the relations and entanglements of madness and philosophy, in which he also gives ample account of his own and many others’ experiences with so-called ‘psychosis’.
+He has written two books about the relations and entanglements of madness and philosophy, in which he also gives an extensive account of his own and many others’ experiences with so-called ‘psychosis’.
 Both these books – Pure Madness.
 In Search of the psychotic Experience and Philosophy of Madness.
 Fundamental and Transgressive Insights – won the Dutch Philosophy Award of the year (2005 and 2015) for the best and most stimulating book in Dutch.
-The latter book is being translated into English and is due to be published in spring 2020 at MIT Press.
+His second book is being translated into English and is due to be published in Spring 2020 by MIT Press.
 Today Kusters works as a writer, editor and organiser in the fields of both philosophy and psychiatry. www.wouterkusters.nl

 Title: Catastrophies, Apocalypse and Psychoses in the Anthropocene